 - Clean up your garden beds.
 Clip away any excess growth or dead leaves, pull the weeds, and add extra mulch or a new layer of soil to give the earth a richer feel.
 If your garden has a stone or brick border, clean it and reposition any pieces that are out of place — or better yet, consider replacing the border if it’s looking a little less “shabby chic” and a little more “old and tired.”

 - Don’t be afraid of potted plants.
 If cleaning up your garden beds was as much as your green thumb could handle, consider purchasing some potted plants from your local nursery instead of planting new flowers.
 The right potted plants or ready-made container gardens could add a little extra life to your landscape.

 - Light it up.
 Adding some solar-powered lanterns around the borders of your garden or walkway can add another dimension to your landscape and brighten up your property — just in case a potential homebuyer happens to drive through the neighbourhood when it’s dark outside.

 - Keep it clean.
 To freshen up the rest of your property, clean all of your windows and consider pressure-washing any siding, patios, decks, and walkways.
 While you’re at it, clean your eavestroughs and downspouts too.

 While adding a little extra curb appeal can help you get more value out of your own house when you sell it, there’s more to think about if you’re also planning on purchasing a new home.
-When you’re on the hunt, be sure to look out for these six things that could impact your home insurance, and reach out to your licensed insurance broker if you have any questions about insuring your new home.
+When you’re on the hunt, be sure to look out for things that could impact your home insurance, and reach out to your licensed insurance broker if you have any questions about insuring your new home.